dream1290/Qorina/README.md

 ## Project Overview

-This is a powerful QR Code Generator application with a focus on SEO optimization and monetization through Google Ads.
+This is a powerful QR Code Generator application with a focus on SEO optimization, Google AI Search recognition, and monetization through Google Ads.
 The application allows users to create permanent QR codes from any URL with no registration required.

 ## Key Features